 IoT and blockchain: the broader picture and future

 And it doesn’t stop with somewhat more advanced scenarios in the context of insurance (whereby we only just mentioned the tip of the iceberg).
 With IoT and blockchain we enter a space of pretty unlimited possibilities.

 The reason: as mentioned, IoT obviously doesn’t stand on its own and needs to be seen in the broader context of what it enables across various use cases and industries and the additional technologies that are simply needed to make IoT work for whatever reason.
 Add to that ongoing convergence on technological, data and business levels and the picture becomes broader.

 IoT and blockchain – from manufacturing and security to ERP and autonomous decisions

-Previously we quoted Frank Gens on the role of blockchain in third generation security and mentioned how the combination of AI, IoT and blockchain will matter.
+Previously we quoted Frank Gens on the role of blockchain in third generation security and mentioned how the combination of AI, IoT and blockchain will matter (IoT and AI need each other too).
 These are of course not the only technologies that fit in the scope of IoT or that will matter in this mix, depending on scope and systems.

 In the context of technologies in the broadest sense do, for instance, think about the convergence of IT and OT whereby operational technologies and manufacturing technologies (and standards and protocols) are essentially revolving around data (capturing, making interoperable, analyzing, leveraging for immediate purposes, leveraging in broader ecosystems whereby data exchanges and blockchain certainly also are looked at in an IoT data perspective and beyond), increasingly autonomous decisions based upon data analysis (whereby an automated interaction can be seen as some form of contract in the non-legal sense but in the sense of condition-based).